mosaic-design-system/docs/src/components/tile-1.md

       ## When, and why?

-      **Tiles** can be used to build a user-friendly interactive screen providing easy to use navigation such as for home screens and dashboards on both mobile and desktop devices.\
+      **Tiles** can be used to build a user-friendly interactive screen, providing easy to use navigation.
+You can use **Tiles** to build things like home screens and dashboards on both mobile and desktop devices, and they are also great for acting as large navigation links elsewhere in the application.

       - - -